 THEORY VALIDATION: HOW THE MTC THEORY EXPLAINS DIFFERENT PHENOMENA

-Q: Why does time seem to pass unnoticed and very quickly when you listen to an audiobook while driving?
+Q: Why does time seem to pass unnoticed when you listen to an audiobook while driving?

-When you're driving and listening to an interesting audiobook, two parallel realities compete for your attention buffer.
-Your System 1 handles the driving — processing massive streams of information about the road, signs, mirrors — but all of this happens below the threshold of consciousness.
-As long as the road situation remains routine, these signals don't form full E(t) packages requiring System 2's attention.
-S1 operates in a kind of timeless efficiency, handling everything automatically.
+A: Subjective time emerges from the number of distinct E(t) packages loaded into AB.
+When you're driving and listening to an interesting audiobook, two streams compete for your attention buffer.
+System 1 handles the driving—processing road, signs, mirrors—but as long as the situation remains routine, these signals don't form full E(t) packages.
+S1 operates below the threshold of consciousness.

-Meanwhile, System 2 — the slow, recursive thinker that actually is your conscious "I" — gets fully captured by the story.
-An interesting book generates E(t) packages with strong undertones: novelty about what happens next, emotional engagement with characters, unpredictability from plot twists.
-These high-significance signals win the competition for your attention buffer.
+Meanwhile, System 2 gets captured by the story.
+An interesting book generates E(t) packages with strong undertones: novelty, emotional engagement, unpredictability.
+These high-significance signals win the competition for AB.
 S2 lives in the book's world, not on the highway.

-You remember six hours of story but almost nothing about the drive itself because S2 formed hundreds of book-related E(t) packages and almost zero road-related ones.
-The drive happened — S1 processed it — but without E(t) in AB, there's no subjective experience and thus no felt passage of time.
+You remember six hours of story but almost nothing about the drive because S2 formed hundreds of book-related E(t) packages and nearly zero road-related ones.
+The drive happened—S1 processed it—but without E(t) in AB, there's no subjective experience and thus no felt passage of time.

-System 1's monitoring continues even when S2 is elsewhere.
-If an unexpected situation arises — a car swerving, sudden braking ahead — it instantly generates E(t) with critically high A(t) on threat and urgency dimensions.
-This automatically wins AB competition and S2 snaps back to the road immediately.
-This isn't a conscious decision; it's automatic priority override through extreme undertone intensity.
-This is why audiobooks are relatively safe while driving, unlike texting — S1 maintains surveillance and real threats instantly recapture S2.
+Crucially, S1's monitoring never stops.
+If a car swerves or braking ahead occurs, S1 instantly generates E(t) with critically high A(t) on threat and urgency dimensions, overriding everything else.
+S2 snaps back to the road immediately.
+This is automatic priority override, not a conscious decision—and it's why audiobooks are relatively safe while driving, unlike texting.

-So the audiobook doesn't "speed up" time — it provides System 2 with a reality worth inhabiting, one that generates undertones strong enough to pull attention away from the physical drive.
-The drive gets left to System 1's silent, subjectively timeless processing.
+The audiobook doesn't "speed up" time.
+It gives System 2 a reality worth inhabiting—one with undertones strong enough to pull attention away from the drive, leaving it to System 1's silent, subjectively timeless processing.

 Q: What happens during anesthesia and deep sleep according to MTC?

-A: During anesthesia and deep sleep, sensory signals continue to be processed in the brain.
-System 1 keeps working—it constructs C(t) from incoming information and computes A(t) significance vectors.
+A: During anesthesia and deep sleep, sensory signals continue to be processed.
+System 1 keeps working—it constructs C(t) and computes A(t).
 But there's a critical break: these packages cannot be loaded into the Attention Buffer or held there.
 Without E(t) being held and recursively re-evaluated in AB, there is no subjective experience.
 The processing happens, but the mechanism that IS consciousness is blocked.
 This is why you can have complex physiological responses during deep sleep without any qualia—the information flows through the system, but it never achieves the holding-and-recursive-use that constitutes conscious experience.

 Different anesthetics work at different points, but all ultimately prevent E(t) stabilization in AB—either by disrupting the binding itself, blocking transmission to the buffer, or preventing the buffer from maintaining packages.
 The key prediction: depth of anesthesia should correlate directly with E(t) holding duration.